danpatrickoneill/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+- React JS is a framework that lets us build responsive web apps using JSX, which is a sort of JS/HTML hybrid.
+It allows our app to re-render as needed based on user input and state changes within our app.

 - [ ] What does it mean to _think_ in react?

+- Thinking in React involves breaking an app down into its component parts, as well as figuring which of those components can be functional and which need to be full-blown class components.

 - [ ] Describe state.

+- State is the aspect of our components that holds onto data for us.
+State triggers re-rendering when it changes/is changed.

 - [ ] Describe props.

+- Props are state data or functions or whatever else that are passed down to a component from its parent component.
+Props are passed down via properties in the component's JSX tag and accessed within that component using the props keyword.

 ## Project Set Up